hmurali/All-the-News-Thats-Fit-to-Scrape/README.md

 In this repository, you can see the source code of NYT Scraper.

 ## Key Dependencies
-`cheerio`: scrapes front-end code from https://www.nytimes.com/section/world `mongoose`: be in charge of database of `scrap` `express`: builds server-side routes and functions `morgan`: logs server-side requests, helps with debugging `express-handlebars`: a powerful front-end builder without requiring multiple html pages `axios`: similar to ajax; used for GET, and other requests.
+1. `cheerio`: scrapes front-end code from https://www.nytimes.com/section/world
+2. `mongoose`: be in charge of database of `scrap`
+3. `express`: builds server-side routes and functions
+4. `morgan`: logs server-side requests, helps with debugging
+5. `express-handlebars`: a powerful front-end builder without requiring multiple html pages
+6. `axios`: similar to ajax; a promise-based HTTP client used for performing HTTP and HTTPS requests.